francksefu/vet_clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project live it a start
+If you like this project, clone it to have it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>